 Infrared thermometers range in accuracy.
 Clinical infrared thermometers can usually give a forehead temperature reading with an accuracy of 0.1 to 0.2C.
 This means that the temperature measurement can be 0.1-0.2C higher or lower than the person’s true body temperature.
 However, industrial IR thermometers designed specifically for a much larger measurement range (eg. -30 to 500C) may not provide as accurate temperature readings.
 If you are looking to buy non contact thermometers, check the accuracy of the model and the measurement range to make sure it is suitable, particularly if you are using it to measure body temperatures.

 What is the best non contact thermometer?

 Non contact infrared thermometers are designed specifically for different purposes.
 Make sure to check the measurement range and the accuracy of the non contact infrared thermometer you are interested in.
-If it is a non contact infrared thermometer designed specifically for clinical use or for taking forehead temperature readings, make sure it has been approved by the Therapeutic Goods Association and has an ARTG number.
 If you are using a non contact thermometer in a non clinical setting, such as for checking surface temperature in high temperature environments with a larger measurement range, it may be worthwhile looking for a digital thermometer with a laser sight to help with the accuracy of the measurements.